Munich Security Report: Diagnosis of an insecure alliance | DW | 14.02.2022

 Topics that will also be of central concern at this year's security conference, which aims to remain true to its traditional formats despite the ongoing pandemic.
 Nevertheless, events will take place in "extremely restrictive conditions: a purely working conference," as Wolfgang Ischinger emphasizes: "The demand for informal multilateral encounters — either one-on-one or in smaller circles — has increased enormously.
 Not just because of the mood of crisis but also because of the long months during which there have simply not been any person-to-person meetings," the conference chair adds.

 Vladimir Putin was also invited to join the conference.
 But, says Wolfgang Ischinger, the Russian leader let it be known that he does not intend to be in Munich.
 So, speculation shifted to the question of whether Russian Foreign Minister Sergey Lavrov would travel to Bavaria.
-That will not apparently be finally decided until the last moment before the gathering begins.
-The conference director is however optimistic that the Russian government would not choose to miss out on the opportunity to elucidate the factors that prompted the Russian Federation to table at the end last year the non-negotiable demands that have been the subject of such intensive negotiations in recent weeks."
+It seems though that this won't be decided until the last moment before the gathering begins.
+The conference director is however optimistic that the Russian government would not choose to miss out on the opportunity "to elucidate the factors that late last year prompted the Russian Federation to table the non-negotiable demands that have been the subject of such intensive negotiations in recent weeks."

 In this context, Wolfgang Ischinger issued a very personal wish: "That this final staging of the MSC under my stewardship will at least include a few impulses leading to some sort of diplomatic easing of the so-called Ukraine crisis."